$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Documentation: - A Python Tool for Neutrinoless Double Beta Decay

 Given an experimental limit on the half-life, we can use this relation to find the allowed parameter space.
 Within \texttt{nudobe} this is done with the function\\\\

 \\\\\\ The resulting contours can be plotted via\\\\

-\\\\\\ \textbf{Example: Standard mechanism with additional lepton number violating right-handed current}\\ Again, we take a look at our standard example and want to study the combined limits on $m_{\beta\beta}$ and $C_{VR}^{(6)}$.
+\\\\\\ \textbf{Example: The light-neutrino-exchange mechanism with additional lepton number violating right-handed current}\\ Again, we take a look at our standard example and want to study the combined limits on $m_{\beta\beta}$ and $C_{VR}^{(6)}$.
 We can get the lower and upper limits on $C_{VR}^{(6)}$ for different values of $m_{\beta\beta}$ via

 And a plot showing the contours of the allowed parameter space resulting from the recent KamLAND-Zen result is generated via

 { \\}

 With variations of $\phi$ the resulting allowed parameter space can be plotted via